 About the Race

-The Bozeman Triathlon is in its first year under new leadership, however, Bozeman has hosted a triathlon at the East Gallatin Recreation Area for many years.
+The Bozeman Triathlon is in its first year with new race directors, however, Bozeman has hosted a triathlon at the East Gallatin Recreation Area for many years.
 It has been known as the Bozeman Tritons Triathlon most recently and the Treasure State Triathlon before that.
 The race directors plan to have a family-friendly, hometown race that attracts athletes who want to win and also who just want to have some fun.
 Timing is being provided by Competitive Timing.

 About the Wildland Firefighter Foundation